Malaysia's Mahathir out as former interior minister is named PM

 That former ruling party of six decades, the United Malays National Organisation (UMNO), was among those that had rallied in support of Muhyiddin, along with the Islamist party PAS.

-Although Mahathir and Anwar announced on Saturday that they had joined hands again, the palace said in a statement the king made his decision on the basis that Muhyiddin possibly had the support of a majority in parliament.
+Although Mahathir and Anwar announced on Saturday that they had joined hands again, the palace said in a statement the king made his decision on the basis that Muhyiddin, 72, possibly had the support of a majority in parliament.

 “His majesty has decreed that the process of appointing a prime minister cannot be delayed,” it added.
 “This is the best decision for all.”

-Muhyiddin, 72, will be sworn in on Sunday.
+Muhyiddin, who will be sworn in on Sunday, urged all Malaysians to accept the palace’s decision.

-“I only ask for all Malaysians to accept the decision announced by the national palace,” Muhyiddin told reporters at his home.

-Muhyiddin’s position could still depend on being able to win a confidence vote in parliament.
+His position could still depend on being able to win a confidence vote in parliament, as Anwar said his coalition had now secured the support of 114 lawmakers, enough for a majority in the 222-member lower house of parliament.

+Angered by the decision on Muhyiddin, around 200 people gathered in central Kuala Lumpur despite police warnings that the protest was illegal.
+Officers, however, stood on the sidelines without intervening.

+“We’re really angry,” said 23-year-old protester Atul Rabiatu.
+“UMNO-PAS is corrupt, it’s like going back to the old government and we don’t want that.”

 Najib is now on trial on corruption charges.